Here's How Friday the 13th Became a "Holiday" for Tattoos

-It’s almost Friday the 13th and you know what that means—time for a new tattoo.
+It’s Friday the 13th, and you know what that means—time for a new tattoo.
 If you’re wondering where this unorthodox ritual came from, you can tip your hat to traditional ink styles of sailors and a shop in Dallas, Texas.

 Vice reports that the trend of Friday the 13th tattoos started when the now-defunct Pair O’ Dice tattoo shop began participating in the developing tattoo tradition known then as Friday the 13th flash-sheet deals.
-The day boasts $13 tattoos, most with the number 13 worked into them somehow, or some other appropriately spooky theme—black cats, blood, coffins, a hockey mask.
-Most designs are about the size of a silver dollar.
+On this day, patrons can lock in a $13 tattoo, of course most of them include the number 13.
+Others typically have some sort of spooky theme—think black cats, blood, coffin or a hockey mask.
+(Watch out, Jason!)
+Most of the tats aren’t very big—only about the size of a silver dollar.

 Oliver Peck is credited for jumpstarting the “holiday” in the ink world, as he threw his first big Friday the 13th get-together in 1995 at Pair O' Dice, with the party lasting 24 hours.
 Everything is bigger in Texas, right?